maep-tools/maep-documentation/README.md

 - Universidad del Rosario: Faculty of Natural Sciences and Mathematics.

   - PhD.
-Juan Fernando P\'erez.
+Juan Fernando Pérez.
 Associate Professor in the Department of Applied Mathematics and Computer Science.

 - Cornell University: Department of Biological and Environmental Engineering.